10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 Treating this can be challenging, especially in older people or those who have little facial fat.

 In addition, there's a chance the cheek elevators might be affected, which can affect your smile and flatten the cheeks.
+Full, rounded cheeks are often seen as a hallmark of youth and timeless beauty.

 What to Do: